proegssilb/xenrelay-com/content/blog/2025-09-13-docker-macvlan.md

 I can't really help with troubleshooting too much, but here's some things to check:

   - Can you ping the docker hosts on all IP addresses they own?
-  - Do your docker hosts all have an address in the containers vlan?
+  - Do your docker hosts all have an address in the containers VLAN?
   - Can your router route packets between your VLANs?
   - Is a firewall interfering?